Amber109/FuzH-PID_pre/README.md

 ## Usage

-In this repository, you will find two versions of a deep learning model dedicated to the automatic diagnosis of Coronavirus Disease (COVID-19) using chest CT images.
+In this repository, you will find two versions of the FuzH-PID model dedicated to the automatic diagnosis of Coronavirus Disease (COVID-19) using chest CT images.
 These models are designed to support healthcare professionals and researchers by providing robust diagnostic tools in the fight against this global health challenge.

-### **FuzH-PID**:Python Version
+### Python Version

    - FuzH-PID.py: For Python enthusiasts, we offer a Python implementation of the model, which is perfect for those who are accustomed to Python's ecosystem for deep learning applications.
-This python file runs the FuzH-PID_CNN model, which combines fuzzy logic and neural networks for COVID-19 diagnosis based on chest CT images.
+This python file runs the FuzH-PID model, which combines fuzzy logic and neural networks for COVID-19 diagnosis based on chest CT images.
 It encapsulates the core functionality of the FuzH-PID model with potential hereditary and serves as a key component for diagnostic tasks.
 To run it, load your pre-trained model, provide the image path, and specify the class index.
 Comprehensive documentation is available in the Python directory's `README.md`, detailing the setup process, usage instructions, and ways to tailor the model to your specific needs.###

-### **FuzH-PID**:Matlab Version
+### Matlab Version

   - FuzH-PID_CNN_covid.m: The Matlab version of our model is tailored for users who prefer a Matlab environment for their medical image processing and deep learning tasks.
 This MATLAB file defines the neural network structure and main functions.
 To use it, specify the training and testing data paths, the number of epochs, and the learning rate.
 This MATLAB file runs the FuzH-PID_CNN model, which combines fuzzy logic and neural networks for COVID-19 diagnosis based on chest CT images.
 It encapsulates the core functionality of the FuzH-PID model with potential hereditary and serves as a key component for diagnostic tasks.
    - PID_DRAW.m: The "PID_DRAW.m" MATLAB file is responsible for generating curves of training loss and validation loss.
 These curves help visualize the control actions and decision-making processes of the FuzH-PID model, offering insights into how the model makes diagnostic decisions.